The-Marcy-Lab-School/2-3-3-resource_deploying-with-github-pages/README.md

 # Deploying a Vite Project with Github Pages

+So, you've built an app - congrats!
+You can run it locally, but wouldn't it be sweet if everyone on the internet could use it??

 This resource covers deploying a Vanilla JS Vite app using Github Pages.

+> Note: An alternate (and more complex, but potentially smoother) approach can be found on [Vite's own docs](https://vitejs.dev/guide/static-deploy).

 **Table of Contents**
 - [Prerequisites](#prerequisites)